clarkfitzg/ctf/examples_of_ctf_vs_csv/divergenceFromW3.md

 }
 ```
 Since it is possible to have multiple files represent one column (if there is a lot of data we will break
-up a single column into many seperate txt files) so we will need to alter the "url" field to show all the
+up a single column into many seperate txt files) we will need to alter the "url" field to show all the
 files that correspond to an individual columnFile.
 We will store the files in an array strucutre since the
 indexing matters.
-Moreover, to keep the format simple for those who are note working with large amounts of
+Moreover, to keep the format simple for those who are not working with large amounts of
-data we can have a default since W3C uses defaulting.
-If an array is placed in the "url" field then we know
+data we can have a default since W3C uses defaulting (for instance, if nothing is put in "datatype" it will asume that
-that there are multiple text files corresponding to the single columnFile.
-Otherwise, we will keep it as the
+the "datatype is a string).
+If an array is placed in the "url" field then we know that there are multiple text
-example above shows.
+files corresponding to the single columnFile.
+Otherwise, we will keep it as the example above shows.

-This is an example with many text files per column file.
+This is an example with many text files per columnFile.
 I'm not sure how we want to name the files if there
-are many of them so I just put a "_int" to repsent them
+are many of them so I just put a "_int" to represent them.

 ```JSON
 {